headshed-dev/nanowrimo-23/pages/AI___LLM-llama.md

 		- ```

 		  ```
-	- this is nothing new
+	- this is nothing new as the same can be done with chat-gpt by giving the prompt information so as to instruct the LLM to respond in a given way